auntyellow/math/pascal.md

 **Brianchon's theorem** states that when a hexagon (marked as *ad-db-bf-fc-ce-ea*) is circumscribed around a conic section (where the 6 tangent points are *ADBFCE*), its principal diagonals (*ad-fc*, *db-ce* and *bf-ea*) meet in a single point.

-We still use the 6 points in Step 1 but this time we draw their 6 tangent lines to form a hexagon.
+We still use the 6 points in Eq.
+1 but this time we draw their 6 tangent lines to form a hexagon.

 We apply [derivative of implicit function](https://en.wikipedia.org/wiki/Implicit_function#Implicit_differentiation) on curve <img src="https://latex.codecogs.com/gif.latex?F(x,y)=0">, then the tangent line passing through point <img src="https://latex.codecogs.com/gif.latex?(x_0,y_0)"> is: